wp-plugins/fg-joomla-to-wordpress/readme.txt

 = All the posts are not migrated.
 Why ? =

 * The posts put in trash are not migrated.
 But unpublished and archived posts are migrated as drafts.
+* Some users reported that the Zend Framework causes an incomplete import.
+So, if all the data is not migrated, consider deactivating the Zend Framework during the migration.

 = I get the message: "Fatal error: Class 'PDO' not found" =